Private Equity • Value Creation • Portfolio Operations

 Portfolio visibility

-See purchasing activity forming across multiple operating companies before it becomes booked spend.
+See purchasing and expense activity forming across multiple operating companies before it becomes booked spend.

 2